seamusdemora/PiFormulae/RPi4bSleep.md

 >
 >There's user-modifiable EEPROM setting to change this behaviour (halt  instead of poweroff, allows GPIO pin wake) but these are currently  deliberately undocumented until we have a reliable, scripted way to  change these.

 More than a year and several firmware revisions later `sudo poweroff` still results in a current drain of approximately 370mA on my RPi 4b.
-That's just under 2 Watts - enough to make a Raspberry Pi 4B a nice hand-warmer on a frosty day. ***What happened?!***
+That's just under 2 Watts - enough to make a Raspberry Pi 4B a nice hand-warmer on a frosty day.
+Also, power consumption is unchanged between `poweroff`, `halt` and `shutdown`. ***What happened?!***

 During a [SE Q&A](https://raspberrypi.stackexchange.com/questions/114092/does-raspberry-pi-4-consume-considerable-amount-of-power-in-soft-off-state) I became aware of this addition to the Raspberry Pi documentation: [Pi 4 Bootloader Configuration](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2711_bootloader_config.md).
 Their documentation implies that changing certain bootloader EEPROM values will disable the PMIC after a `halt` command, resulting in the *"lowest possible power state"*.
 That seems a curious choice of words, and a rather *"slippery" bit of specsmanship*.
 We'll try to do better than that in the sequel below.